The Age of Love (Age of Love song): Background and production

-The original versions also feature rough male rapping by Cherchia, which is not present on any of the remixes.
-In the Decadance interview, Jean-François said that Cherchia's involvement came about when Roger asked another producer, Philippe de Keukeleire (the son of Marcel de Keukeleire), if he had any vocalists willing to work with Sanchioni on "The Age of Love".
-It turned out that Keukeleire was working with Cherchia at the time, who was more than willing to appear on the song.
+The original versions also feature rough male rapping by Chierchia, which is not present on any of the remixes.
+In the Decadance interview, Jean-François said that Chierchia's involvement came about when Roger asked another producer, Philippe de Keukeleire (the son of Marcel de Keukeleire), if he had any vocalists willing to work with Sanchioni on "The Age of Love".
+It turned out that Keukeleire was working with Chierchia at the time, who was more than willing to appear on the song.
 The song's instrumental had already been finished and titled at that point; the song's title was based on a vocal sample from the MTS & RTT song "Native House", which itself samples the Divine song "Native Love (Step by Step)".
 The song's arpeggiated bassline was also partially inspired by "Native Love".

-Speaking to Vice Italy in 2016, Cherchia said that Sanchioni's original production was, in his own words: "Really obscene, unbearable, hideous... [...]
+Speaking to Vice Italy in 2016, Chierchia said that Sanchioni's original production was, in his own words: "Really obscene, unbearable, hideous... [...]
 A real musical accident."
-Cherchia wrote some nonsensical English lyrics to go with the song, and after he finished recording his vocals, he said to Sanchioni: "Do whatever you want with it, just don't put my name on it, have mercy!".
+Chierchia wrote some nonsensical English lyrics to go with the song, and after he finished recording his vocals, he said to Sanchioni: "Do whatever you want with it, just don't put my name on it, have mercy!".

-Sanchioni and Cherchia never released another single under the moniker "Age of Love"; Sanchioni would however continue to produce as part of the trance act B.B.E.
+Sanchioni and Chierchia never released another single under the moniker "Age of Love"; Sanchioni would however continue to produce as part of the trance act B.B.E.

 Jam & Spoon remix

 In 1992, the British label React released Jam & Spoon's "Watch Out for Stella" remix, which gained more popularity than the original track.
 The 'Watch Out for Stella' subtitle was a reference to their own track "Stella" which was released around the same time on their 'Tales from a Danceographic Ocean EP' on the legendary Belgian label R&S Records.
 Stella is the name of Jam aka Jam el Mar's daughter.

 Also speaking to Decadance, Jam el Mar said that the remix took only two days to complete.
 They were paid around £1,000 (around £1,991 in 2022) by React to remix it.
-Following the success of their remix, Cherchia and Sanchioni reached out to the duo about potentially doing an album with them in a similar vein, however they turned down the offer as they were busy working on their own album, "Triptomatic Fairytales 2001".
+Following the success of their remix, Chierchia and Sanchioni reached out to the duo about potentially doing an album with them in a similar vein.
+However, they turned down the offer as they were busy working on their own album, "Triptomatic Fairytales 2001".

 Reception

 According to Jean-François, when the song originally came out in 1990, the song had sold around 720 copies.
 However, by the time Jam & Spoon's remix was released, the sales instantly skyrocketed.
-In his interview with Vice, Cherchia claimed that six months after he recorded his vocals, the song had sold over four million copies worldwide.
+In his interview with Vice, Chierchia claimed that six months after he recorded his vocals, the song had sold over four million copies worldwide.

 British hardhouse and trance music record producer Jon the Dentist picked "The Age of Love" (the Jam & Spoon mixes) as one of his favourites, adding "This is a guaranteed floor-filler.
 It's a classic techno track – probably the first ever proper trance track."